samuelebortolotti/neural-prnu-extractor/README.rst

 ^^^^^^^^^

 For the development phase, the Makefile provides an automatic method to create a virtual environment.

-If you want to a virtual environment for the project you can run the following commands
+If you want to a virtual environment for the project you can run the following commands:

 .. code-block:: shell